Feeds:

 Several weeks ago when I was in Terrace for the Freda Diesing School graduation ceremony, I asked her what advice she would give young artists about dealing with galleries.
 Diana responded in detail as we had dinner at Boston Pizza, with Mitch throwing in the occasional comment.

 Diana is able to contribute because of her own lengthy experience in sales.
 “I grew up in a family restaurant business,” she says, “So selling comes naturally to me.
 As a waitress, my job was to sell the meal.
 My favorite situation was when people would go, ‘I don’t know.
 What do you recommend?’
-I’d find out what don’t they wan to eat, what’s their budget, what they are allergic to, and take it from there.”
+I’d find out what don’t they want to eat, what’s their budget, what they are allergic to, and take it from there.”

 Some of what she knows about sales comes from observing her father.
 However, Diana has been selling her own bead work for several decades.
 She still remembers her first effort at a Tupperware-like party, where she sold $450 worth of merchandise, confounding her parents’ expectations.